RekhaPujari21/DeepFake-Video-Detection/README.md

 🎞️ Inline video display using IPython HTML (for notebooks).
 --------------------------------------------------------------------------------
 ## 🚀 Inference Example
 - After training the model, you can predict any test video like this:
-''' bash
-if sequence_prediction('bwbp1.mp4') >= 0.5:
+- if sequence_prediction('bwbp1.mp4') >= 0.5:
-    print("Predicted: FAKE")
+    - print("Predicted: FAKE")
-else:
+- else:
-    print("Predicted: REAL")
+    - print("Predicted: REAL")
 ----------------------------------------------------------------------------------